US arrests 2 leaders of Mexico’s Sinaloa cartel: ‘El Mayo’ Zambada and son of 'El Chapo'

 WASHINGTON (AP) — Ismael “El Mayo” Zambada, a longtime leader of Mexico’s Sinaloa cartel, and Joaquín Guzmán López, a son of another infamous cartel leader, were arrested by U.S. authorities in Texas on Thursday, the U.S. Justice Department said.

-The U.S. government had offered a reward of up to $15 million for information leading to Zambada's capture.
-The Justice Department said the men were arrested in El Paso but didn't immediately provide details about how they were taken into custody.
+A Mexican federal official told The Associated Press that Zambada and Guzmán López arrived in the United States on a private plane and turned themselves in to authorities.
+The official spoke on the condition of anonymity because he was not authorized discuss the matter.

-With strong ties to Colombian cocaine suppliers and his cells across the United States, Zambada has been among the leaders of the Sinaloa Cartel since the 1970s.
-The group's principal livelihood has been the sale of narcotics in the United States, authorities said.
+The U.S. government had offered a reward of up to $15 million for information leading to the capture of Zambada, who eluded authorities for decades.

-Zambada and Guzmán López are facing multiple charges “for leading the cartel’s criminal operations, including its deadly fentanyl manufacturing and trafficking networks,” Attorney General Merrick Garland said.
+Zambada and Guzmán López oversaw the trafficking of “tens of thousands of pounds of drugs into the United States, along with related violence,” FBI Director Christopher Wray said, adding that now they will "face justice in the United States.”

-“Fentanyl is the deadliest drug threat our country has ever faced, and the Justice Department will not rest until every single cartel leader, member, and associate responsible for poisoning our communities is held accountable,” Garland said in a statement.
+“Fentanyl is the deadliest drug threat our country has ever faced, and the Justice Department will not rest until every single cartel leader, member, and associate responsible for poisoning our communities is held accountable,” Attorney General Merrick Garland said in a statement.

-U.S. authorities have been seeking Zambada's capture for years.
-He was charged in the Eastern District of New York with conspiring to manufacture and distribute the synthetic opioid.
+U.S. officials have been seeking Zambada's capture for years, and he has been charged in a number of U.S. cases.
+He was charged in February in the Eastern District of New York with conspiring to manufacture and distribute the synthetic opioid.
 Prosecutors said he was continuing to lead the Sinaloa cartel, “one of the most violent and powerful drug trafficking organizations in the world.”

 Zambada, one of the longest-surviving capos in Mexico, was considered the cartel's strategist, more involved in day-to-day operations than his flashier and better-known boss, "El Chapo" Guzmán, who was sentenced to life in prison in the U.S. in 2019 and is the father of Guzmán López.